PrestaShop/docs/src/content/1.7/development/architecture/legacy/hooks.md

 $id = Hook::exec('actionModifyZoning', ['address_id' => $addressID]);
 ```

-The modules which have previously subscribed to this hook will be called and will be able act on this hook.
-Depending on the hook nature, they can alter the data being passed, trigger an event of even return a result (a data structure or raw HTML) to be used within PrestaShop.
+The modules which have previously subscribed to this hook will be called and will be able to act on this hook.
+Depending on the hook nature, they can alter the data being passed, trigger an event or even return a result (a data structure or raw HTML) to be used within PrestaShop.

 The calls will happen thanks to `Hook::coreCallHook`.
 The function being called is a dynamic function whose name is built from the hook name: `hook+hookName`.